aardvarkzone/supabase_compliance_tool/README.md

+Here is the updated README with the specified additions:

 # Supabase Compliance Checker

 A web application for verifying and enforcing security compliance requirements in Supabase projects.
 This tool performs automated checks for Multi-Factor Authentication (MFA), Row Level Security (RLS), and Point in Time Recovery (PITR) configurations, with an integrated AI assistant for compliance guidance.